 Depending on what kind of files you want to analyze and what kind of sandboxed Windows environment you want to run the malwares in, you might want to install additional software such as browsers, PDF readers, office suites etc. Remeber to disable the "auto update" or "check for updates" feature of any additional software.

-This is completely up to you and to how you, you might get some hints by reading the Sandboxing chapter.
+This is completely up to you and to what your needs are.
+You can get some hints by reading the Sandboxing chapter.

 Network Configuration